moxamadfarax/progressive-web-app/README.md

 # Description

-This project is a text editor made using web pack following the rules of a progressive web app.
+This project is a text editor made using [webpack](https://www.npmjs.com/package/webpack) following the rules of a progressive web app.

 The website deployed to heroku is [here](https://oh-so-progressive.herokuapp.com/).